HackBeanpot/website-2021/README.md

 > fix and commit any conflicts
 > `git push origin <your-branch>`

 To merge your changes into `develop`, open a pull request and add reviewers and fill in the PR template.
-You will need x reviewers to approve your PR before merging.
+You will need 3 reviewers to approve your PR before merging.
 **When merging, use the squash and merge option.**

 ## Deployment